Ayushivvv/F1-CSC316/README.md

 - **Data Points**: Hover over points for detailed race information

 ### Visualization 4: The Race 🏆
-- **Grid Animation**: Watch drivers move from starting position to finish
+- **Grid Animation**: Watch drivers move from the starting position to the finish
 - **Hover Stats**: See positions gained/lost and key race statistics for each driver

 ---